 Frequently Asked Questions

-I don’t consider myself a caregiver, can I still meet with you?
+I’m not a professional caregiver, can I still meet with you?

 I define caregivers in this way, “a caregiver is a person who provides intentional service to and for other humans - mentally, emotionally, socially, spiritually, financially, or practically - in a way that is full of heart, passion and commitment.”